What is sleep apnea?

 The U.S. Food and Drug Administration has approved nasal disks for treating sleep apnea and snoring.
-The disks attach to the outside of your nose.
-One disk is attached over each nostril.
+The nasal disk is called an expiratory positive airway pressure (EPAP) device or an expiratory pressure resistance valve (EPRV).
+You attach two disks to the outside of your nose, one disk over each nostril.
 A valve positioned over the nostril makes it harder to breathe out, which causes a little back-pressure in the airways.
-This back-pressure may help keep the airways open during sleep.
+This back-pressure may help keep your airways open during sleep.

 Other Places To Get Help

 |Bethesda, MD 20824|